Skip to content

 How we verified each row above.

 For every product we read the public DPA, sub-processors document, hosting region declaration, and corporate ownership records.
 Each is timestamped.
-Compliance score is editorial, re-verified quarterly.
+Signals are editorial, re-verified quarterly.
 We never accept self-attestation.

 Reviewed by the EU Vetted editorial team · Editorial guidelines